nitzan/ci/_lectures/06_the_grid.md

 ### Making the grid

-> The problem posed but he job must be studied before work can begin
+> The problem posed by the job must be studied before work can begin

 _I repeat!_

-> The problem posed but he job must be studied before work can begin
+> The problem posed by the job must be studied before work can begin

 In a sophisticated grid system not only the lines of text align with the pictures but also the captions and the display letter, titles and subtitles